snscaimito/snscaimito.github.com/_posts/2014-09-25-learning-angularjs-to-create-the-ale-news-web-client.markdown

   }]);
 ```

+## Where did the data come from?
+As the article service has only a fake data storage, a simple static instance variable, a GET request to obtain a list of articles will return an empty array.
+I used the [CocoaRestClient](http://mmattozzi.github.io/cocoa-rest-client/) to submit data to it via the POST method.
+That way I was able to use the service from the prototype web client.

 So far I have experimented a little bit in order to learn more about how to use AngularJS.
 There was no point yet in writing a specification for the web client.
 That will follow next.

 {% include ale-news-post-footer.html %}